 Q: I have designed a promotion that I’d like to send to my email list.
-It is going to be a limited time offer.
+It’s going to be a limited time offer.
 How do I insert a countdown timer into my emails?

-A: Adding a dynamic countdown timer to your campaign emails introduces a sense of urgency and can be a great way to nudge your audience to act promptly.
+That said, adding a dynamic countdown timer to a campaign email with a real deadline is a great way nudge your audience to act promptly.

 A tool that has come highly recommended for this sort of thing is called MotionMail.
 Their timers are delivered as an animated GIF and they display the actual time remaining on your countdown at the moment the user opens their email (not when you sent it).

 Adding a countdown timer to your email is simple.
 Here are the steps (assuming you don’t already have a MotionMail account):

 Sign up for a MotionMail account

 - You’ll be asked to choose a timer style and set the parameters of your timer.